-Within DICE, Richard’s research group utilises a well-equipped ecology laboratory and an on-campus field-trials area.
-They also maintain a small collection of amphibians and reptiles that provide the ex-situ components for a number of ongoing conservation programmes.
-Both undergraduate and postgraduate students have the opportunity to gain hands-on experience in captive management methods, and to participate in surveys of local amphibian and reptile populations.
+Within DICE, Richard’s group utilises a well-equipped ecology laboratory and an on-campus field-trials area.
+Both undergraduate and postgraduate students have the opportunity to gain hands-on experience in participating in surveys of local amphibian and reptile populations.

 Professor Griffiths is currently involved in the following research projects: